koco19/epi3/NonResponse/README.md

-# Seroprevalence analyses
+# Non-response analyses

-Codes for the analyses to compute the seroprevalence estimates.
+Codes for the non-response analyses.

 ## Structure

 The code is located in the following folders:

-* `/Figures`: Contains the figures included in the paper related to the seroprevalence analyses.
+* `/Figures`: Contains the figures included in the paper related to the non-response analyses.
-* `/Results`: Contains the tables with the seroprevalence estimates for the different rounds according to different scenarii.
+* `/Results`: Contains the tables related to the analyses of the non-response mechanism.
-* `/Scripts`: Contains the R scripts to compute the seroprevalence estimates and produce the figures.
+* `/Scripts`: Contains the R scripts to analyze the non-response mechanism.

 ## Contact